 Camp Patten encompasses 184 acres, with a portion of that bordering the Alapaha River.
 There is approximately 90 acres currently used for camping and Scout related activities.

 Camp Patten is a great outdoor classroom, where the Outing in Scouting comes to life.
-Camp Patten is located in Lakeland, nearly in the center of our Council.
-Improvements are continuing at camp.
+Camp Patten is located in Lakeland, Georgia.

 What is known today as Camp Patten began as a gift from an incredible Friend of Scouting, Mr. Lawson Leo Patten (1896-1983).
 Camp Patten was donated to the South Georgia Council of the Boy Scouts of America in 1965 to further promote the ideals and methods of the Scouting movement.
-The property consists of 184 acres.
 The original pond was built by Mr. Patten in 1936 as a fun place for family and friends.